dzackgarza/Notes/Class_Notes/2019/Analysis/PSets/PSet 6/PSet6.md

 .\end{align*}
 \]

+It thus remains to show that this swap is justified.

 ## Part (b)

 We'll use the following lemma: if $\hat f = \hat g$, then $f = g$ almost everywhere.